wbazant/markerAlignmentsPaper/paper.md

 ## Abstract

 ### Background
 Eukaryotes such as fungi and protists frequently accompany bacteria and archea in microbial communities, but their presence is difficult to study with shotgun sequencing techniques, because they are drowned out by the prokaryotic signal.
 EukDetect is a recently published eukaryotic detection tool that overcomes this difficulty thanks to a reference of eukaryote-specific marker genes.
-However, EukDetect does not account for the possibility of a presence of an unknown eukaryote.
+However, EukDetect does not account for the possibility of presence of an unknown eukaryote.

 ### Results
+We present a method of finding eukaryotes in shotgun sequencing samples based on EukDetect that we have chosen for our open science resource, MicrobiomeDB.
+The main modifications are using multiple alignments for each read and relying on match identity instead of MAPQ values.

-We demonstrate through simulation that EukDetect's ability to report on species not in its reference is compromised by its inclusion of MAPQ >= 30 filter on the alignments.
-We also show that filtering on MAPQ is only attractive when a source taxon is unambiguously identifiable with a single reference entry, and that detecting novel eukaryotes (non-reference species and strains) is in general possible.
+We demonstrate that our method is in general capable of reporting novel eukaryotes, but EukDetect's ability to do the same is compromised by its inclusion of MAPQ >= 30 filter on the alignments.
+We also show that in mapping metagenomic reads, high MAPQ values do not imply a correct match, but rather an unambiguous one.

-We then describe an alternative filtering strategy based on incorporating multiple alignments per read and comparing them on match identity, and a workflow that we have chosen for identifying eukaryotes in whole genome sequencing data of human samples in our open science resource, MicrobiomeDB.
-We compare this workflow's performance with EukDetect on the DIABIMMUNE study, with an analysis of stool samples from the Human MicrobiomeProject based on whole genome alignments, and we back up some of our reports of novel eukaryotes with profiles based on k-mer data.
+Additionally, our method shows improved sensitivity when compared with EukDetect on the DIABIMMUNE study, and the results are in broad agreement with an analysis of stool samples from the Human MicrobiomeProject.
+We also back up some of our reports of novel eukaryotes with taxonomic profiles constructed from k-mers.

 ### Conclusion

 MAPQ values of alignments can be complex to interpret outside their original context of reference genomes, and they do not make a good filter when searching for eukaryotes in environmental samples.
 Nevertheless, this is plausible, and can also detect non-reference eukaryotes, like novel species and strains.
-The workflow we developed around an alternative filtering strategy is suitable as a broad screen for metagenomic data to identify samples where eukaryotes are present, and has enough reliability and throughput to let us proces thousands of samples for our open data resource, MicrobiomeDB.
+With our alternative filtering strategy, read mapping becomes suitable as a broad screen for metagenomic data to identify samples where eukaryotes are present, and has enough reliability and throughput to let us proces thousands of samples for our open data resource, MicrobiomeDB.

 ## Background